robotustra/nic_lang/README.md

 	./nic

-To see all list of words do:
+To see all list of words in the interpreter do:

 	list

-TO see what the word do:
+TO see what the [word] does:

+	:word help

+For instance type:

-	nic> :<word> help
+	:help help